 Santa Monica Pier

-If you’re visiting LA you’re going to have to enjoy a sunset at the Santa Monica Pier.
-The waves crashing down as the sun goes down behind the pier is just one of those classic california things that can’t be missed.
+If you’re visiting LA enjoying a sunset at the Santa Monica Pier is a must.
+The waves crashing down as the sun goes down behind the pier is just one of those classic California things that can’t be missed.
+If you want to spend more time here I recommend exploring the pier, you can even walk underneath the pier.

 Pedestrian Bridge at Slauson Station